-What is a wireless access point and what does it do!
+What is a wireless access point and How does a Wireless Access Point Work!

 You may be wondering what a wireless access point is and how it works.
 Well, no worries, we got you covered, but in order to properly understand the subject matter, we have to start with the basics.

-If you’ve never really heard of wireless access point before that’s fine.
+If you’ve never really heard of wireless access points before that’s fine.

-This is because most of these wireless access points are usually built into your network device such as a modem and doesn’t really come as a separate package.
+This is because most of these wireless access points are usually built into your network device such as a modem and don’t really come as a separate package.

 And whenever we have a wireless access point built-in, we get what is known as the wireless local area network or WLAN as you may have often seen it.